mozilla-ai/mcpd-proxy/README.md

 ## Features

-- Unified Interface: Single MCP server exposing all `mcpd`-managed tools
+- Unified Interface: Single MCP server exposing all `mcpd`-managed capabilities
 - Tool Aggregation: Tools from all servers with `server__tool` naming convention
-- Resource Support: Access resources from all servers with `mcpd://` URIs
+- Resource Aggregation: Resources from all servers with `server__resource` naming and `mcpd://` URIs
-- Prompt Support: Aggregate prompts from all servers
+- Prompt Aggregation: Prompts from all servers with `server__prompt` naming convention
 - Efficient Caching: Leverages SDK caching for health checks and tool schemas
 - Zero Configuration: Works out of the box with sensible defaults
 - TypeScript: Built with `TypeScript` for type safety